matn7/CS-Notes/src/main/java/spring/SPRING-SECURITY.md

 - Servlet filters are used to pre-process / post-process web requests
 - Servlet filters can route web requests based on security logic
-- Spring provides secrity functionality with servlet filters
+- Spring provides security functionality with servlet filters

 ## Spring Security - Overview